Structure¶

 Warning: You need to run git commit

-with your conda environment activated.
-This is because by default the packages used by pre-commit are installed into your project's conda environment. (note: pre-commit install --install-hooks
+with your virtual environment activated.
+This is because by default the packages used by pre-commit are installed into your project's environment. (note: pre-commit install --install-hooks

-will install the pre-commit hooks in the currently active environment).
+will install the pre-commit hooks in the currently active environment, which is why we source it before running in the example above).

 Reproducable environment¶